 Not all doctors can recommend medical cannabis.
 Only cannabis doctors registered in your state can recommend medical marijuana.

 In the United States, medical marijuana is legal in 36 states, four out of five permanently inhabited US territories, and the District of Columbia.
 The National Organization for Reform of Marijuana Laws (NORML) is fighting to reform harmful cannabis legislation.
+Here is a guide on how to a get a medical marijuana card from a doctor.

 There is quite a bit of variation in cannabis laws from state to state, including how it can be produced, sold, and consumed.
 The first state to pass a medical marijuana program was California in 1996.
 After California started the first medical marijuana program, several other states soon followed suit.